 - Reduces equipment and operational costs by virtualizing master control

-- Runs in a hybrid SDI I/O or compressed or uncompressed IP deployment
+- Hybrid SDI I/O or compressed or uncompressed IP workflows

-- Supports SMPTE ST 2110 for applications that require extremely low latency
+- SMPTE ST 2110 for applications that require extremely low latency

 - Optional UHD: 2160p @59.94/50 fps and HDR support

-The Versio Redundancy option provides a flexible, powerful and scalable redundancy solution that keeps up to five channels mirrored and synchronized.
+The Versio Redundancy option provides a flexible redundancy solution that keeps up to five channels mirrored and synchronized.
 Versio Redundancy includes automatic failover based on real-time health and status monitoring.
-It also provides a pivot point where customers can begin moving to the cloud, such as disaster recovery for business continuity.
+It also provides a pivot point where customers can begin moving to the cloud, such as in disaster recovery for business continuity.

 How do you transform a single-station playout facility supporting 18 regional channels into a multi-tenanted managed media services provider distributing more than 211 live terrestrial television channels nationwide?
 For starters, you go IP.